The Public Plumbing of the Citadal of Mycenae

 This could really use some disinfectant.

 A critical part of defensive siege warfare is the maintenance of the water supply.
 Water is more critical then food, it's almost always the lack of water that ends a siege.
-That small pestilential cistern at left was obviously inadequate!
+This small pestilential cistern was obviously inadequate!

 The Mycenaeans had something much better.